TangilJ/TeamBread/README.md

 # Team Bread
 Team Bread is a custom Rocket League bot team that plays Dropshot offline.
 The [RLBot framework](https://github.com/RLBot/RLBotPythonExample) is required to run this bot.
 Note that the RLBot framework only works on Windows.

+Team Bread was created by Redox#3830, Skyborg#4074, negachin_#0794, and dtracers#9598.
+Join the RLBot Discord server! https://discord.gg/q9pbsWz

 # Running Team Bread

 1. Download or clone the [RLBotPythonExample](https://github.com/RLBot/RLBotPythonExample) repository.